proximax-storage/xpx-chain-devportal-docs/docs/rest-api/websockets.md

 The partialRemoved channel notifies when a transaction related to an address was in partial state but is not anymore.
 The message contains the transaction hash.

-Possible scenarios when this channel notifies is the transaction now is in unconfirmed or the deadline has been reached and it was not included in a block.
+Possible scenarios when this channel notifies are when the transaction now is in unconfirmed or the deadline has been reached and it was not included in a block.

 **cosignature/<ADDRESS>**

-The cosignature channel notifies when a cosignature signed transaction related to an address is added to an aggregate bonded transaction with partial state.
+The cosignature channel notifies when a cosignature signed transaction relates to an address is added to an aggregate bonded transaction with partial state.
 The message contains the co-signature signed transaction.

 **status/<ADDRESS>**